-The jury seems to be out on almonds.
-PetMD says they’re not technically toxic, so it’s OK to eat once in a while.
-But, The American Kennel Club says almonds should never become a dog treat.
+The jury also seems to be out on almonds.
+PetMD says they’re not technically toxic, but are high in fat, so we think they should largely be avoided.
+The American Kennel Club says almonds should never become a dog treat.
 We think it’s best to avoid them.
 If your dog grabs an almond off the floor, it’s not the end of the world, but watch him carefully to make sure he doesn’t choke.

 2. Brazil nuts

-Due to their extremely high fat content, it’s not advised to feed brazil nuts to dogs.
+Due to their extremely high fat content, it’s not advised to feed brazil nuts to dogs (Pumpkin Pet Insurance notes these are not technically toxic, but the high fat content makes it not worth it to use them as treats or snacks).
 Brazil nuts also pose a larger threat to smaller breeds because they could get lodged in their digestive systems.

 Like almonds, hazelnuts are shaped in a way that makes them big choking hazards.
 While you don’t need to make an emergency call to your vet if your dog swipes a hazelnut, you absolutely shouldn’t make a habit of feeding them to him.

 4. Macadamia nuts